dominiksalvet/asus-fan-control/README.md

 ### Tested notebook models

 It appears that this project could work with a **whole range of ASUS notebook models** with one fan.
 However, they first need to be tested to being added to the following list.
-If you are interested in trying this project with a notebook model that hasn't been tested yet and adding it to the following list, see the [*CONTRIBUTING.md*](CONTRIBUTING.md) file first.
+If you are interested in trying this project with an ASUS notebook model that hasn't been tested yet and adding it to the following list, see the [*CONTRIBUTING.md*](CONTRIBUTING.md) file first.
 The list of tested notebook models follows:

 * ASUS ZenBook UX430UA ([Dominik Salvet](https://gitlab.com/dominiksalvet))
 * ASUS ROG Strix GL553VD ([Sergio Andrés Ñustes](https://gitlab.com/infinito84))